-The year of 2017 marks the seventeenth year that the County Children's Policy Councils from across the State of Alabama have submitted needs assessments to the Alabama Department of Early Childhood Education (DECE) for consideration by the State Children's Policy Council.
+The year of 2018 marks the eighteenth year that the County Children's Policy Councils from across the State of Alabama have submitted needs assessments to the Alabama Department of Early Childhood Education (DECE) for consideration by the State Children's Policy Council.
 The role of the State Children's Policy Council is to review the report prepared by DECE "and to make recommendations as it deems necessary and appropriate to the Governor and Legislature by October 1 of each fiscal year." (§ 26-24-30(c), Ala.
 Code 1975)

 The needs assessment not only fulfills a legal responsibility of both the County Children's Policy Councils and the State Children's Policy Council, it also serves as an avenue for counties and the state to identify the issues that are affecting children's lives and ability to grow into productive citizens.
 Through the work of DECE Children's Policy Council staff, the needs assessment becomes a living document which facilitates communication from local Children Policy Councils to the State Children's Policy Council and vice versa.
 This sharing of needs, ideas, and resources becomes part of the solution to many of the state's needs.
-Additionally, the local Children's Policy Councils consistently report that a valuable benefit of the needs assessment is the local communication and planning it fosters.
-In addition, the Children Policy Council members can use the information to educate, advocate, make changes in policy, create new local programs, promote collaboration among local agencies and businesses, and justify their need for funding.
+Additionally, the Children Policy Council members can use the information to educate, advocate, make changes in policy, create new local programs, promote collaboration among local agencies and businesses, and justify their need for funding.

-The county needs assessments were completed by each county prior to July 1, 2017 as required by statute.
+The county needs assessments were completed by each county prior to July 1, 2018 as required by statute.
 Once the local Children's Policy Councils submitted the needs assessments online to DECE, DECE staff tabulated the results of the top needs.
-Of the 67 counties in Alabama, 60 county Children Policy Councils submitted their local needs assessment to DECE.
+Of the 67 counties in Alabama, all 67 county Children Policy Councils submitted their local needs assessment to DECE.